-The Company has adopted a written Code of Ethics (the "Code of Ethics") that applies to the Company's Chairman, President and Chief Executive Officer (principal executive officer), Executive Vice President, Chief Financial Officer (principal financial officer), and Senior Vice President, Controller (principal accounting officer).
-The Company has adopted a Code of Business Conduct and Ethics (the "Code of Conduct") that applies to all www.catofashions.com/investors.cfm, under the "Corporate Governance" caption and print copies are available to any shareholder that requests a copy by writing to Corporate Governance and Nominating Committee, c/o Office of the Corporate Secretary, 8100 Denmark Road, Charlotte, North Carolina 28273.
-Any amendments to the Code of Ethics or Code of Conduct, or any waivers of the Code of Ethics, or any waiver of the Code of Conduct for directors or executive officers, will be disclosed on the Company's website promptly following the date of such amendment or waiver.
+The Company has adopted a written Code of Ethics (the "Code of Ethics") that applies to the Company's Chief Executive Officer (principal financial officer), and Controller (principal accounting officer).
+The Company has adopted a Code of Business Conduct and Ethics (the "Code of Conduct") that applies to all associates, officers, and directors of the Company.
+The Code of Ethics and Code of Conduct are available on the Company's website at www.catofashions.com/investors.cfm, under the "Corporate Governance" caption.
+Any amendments to the Code of Ethics or Code of Conduct with respect to directors or executive officers will be disclosed on the Company's website promptly following the date of such amendment.
+In addition, any waivers of the Code of Ethics, or waivers of the Code of Conduct with respect to directors or executive officer of the Code of Conduct with respect to directors, will be made only by the Board or a designated committee thereof, and will be disclosed within four business days.
 Information on the Company's website, however, does not form a part of this Proxy Statement.